hagabbar/vitamin_c/docs/_sources/quickstart.rst.txt

 * Does not require a GPU to generate samples, but will be ~1s slower to generate all samples per time series.

-* Small bug with reference gps time (this will be fixed shortly).

-* Start an ipython notebook (or Google Colab)
+* Start an ipython notebook (or Google Colab Notebook)

 .. code-block:: console